Alternative Article Title: Writer, Speaker, Student, Knowledge Worker, Author, Researcher, Investigator, Rhetor, Sender

-- They engage in literacy practices: they use symbols (e.g., an alphabet, sign language, computer code) “to identify, understand, interpret, create, communicate and compute” (UNESCO 2006).
+- engage in literacy practices: they use symbols and texts (e.g., an alphabet, sign language, computer code) “to identify, understand, interpret, create, communicate and compute” (UNESCO 2006).

-- They use media and rhetorical reasoning to communicate.
+- use media and rhetorical reasoning to communicate.

 |A Plug for the the Terms Rhetor, Rhetors|

 Rhetors are rhetoricians.
 They conduct rhetorical reasoning as they contemplate the best way to respond to rhetorical situation.
 In ancient Greece, the term rhetor referred to a rhetorician–i.e. someone who taught rhetoric.
 Since then, the term rhetor or rhetorician or technorhetorician (someone with expertise in both rhetoric and technology) has fallen a bit out of favor, a bit archaic in terms of diction.

-The advantage to using the term rhetor to writers, speakers, and artists because it’s a broader term that encompasses these roles.
+The advantage to using the term Rhetor to writers, speakers, artists, and so on, is that it’s a broader term that encompasses these roles.
 Plus, the term privileges rhetoric, especially the rhetorical situation and rhetorical reasoning.
-The disadvantage to using rhetor rather than writer, though, is the term is a bit archaic.